TickTockBent/TimeTickBase/documentation/Whitepaper.md

 Type 1: On-ramp Aggregator

 An on-ramp aggregator effectively acts as a tap or faucet.
 The key difference between this aggregator contract and a full-stake aggregator is that an on-ramp contract acts as only a single stake when calculating rewards, but does not require its members to put forward any stake of their own.
-Deploying an on-ramp aggregator contract requires one stake-day worth of tokens staked.
+Deploying an on-ramp aggregator contract requires one stake-hour worth of tokens staked.
 One of these will be activated by the dev team some time after the initial contract deployment, offering time-based membership under certain conditions.
 This will act as the initial token distribution mechanism, with the first on-ramp contract receiving most of the initial rewards before individual stakes begin to appear, or other teams deploy their own contracts.

 Type 2: Full-stake Aggregator

 A full-stake aggregator is a team/pool based structure.
 Such a contract will interact with the primary contract, reporting its membership.
-Every member of a full-stake contract must transfer one stake-day to the aggregator contract, which will collect their stake rewards on their behalf.
+Every member of a full-stake contract must transfer one stake-hour to the aggregator contract, which will collect their stake rewards on their behalf.
 Full-stake aggregators can then implement their own reward distribution mechanisms.
 This structure is intended to simplify the handling of larger groups who all wish to maintain their own stake but are not interested in or able to manage their own tokens and would like to stake as a group with other individuals.

 ## 4. Development Fund